danfuzz/lactoserv/doc/configuration.md

 ### `SimpleResponse`

 An application which only ever sends one particular response.
 It's approximately like `StaticFiles`, except just one file.
-It accepts the following configuration
+In addition to the [`BaseApplication`](#baseapplication) configuration options, it accepts the following configuration bindings:
-bindings:

 * `body` &mdash; Optional body contents to respond with.
 If specified, this must be either a string or a Node `Buffer` object.